 Since we have not designed a study comparing medical weight management alone against VBLOC therapy, we will not be able to determine the effect of a medical weight management program on efficacy in VBLOC-EC or VBLOC-RF2 other than a historical comparison.
 Despite this, we believe that medical weight management will be supplemental to VBLOC therapy and part of the recommended treatment in our future PMA application.
-To date, no deaths or medically serious device related events have been reported during the VBLOC-EC study and the safety profile is similar to VBLOC-I. Other nonserious adverse events have been as expected.
+We anticipate the completion of our VBLOC-EC study in December 2008.
+To date, no deaths or unanticipated adverse device effects have been reported during the VBLOC-EC study and the safety profile is similar to VBLOC-I. Other nonserious adverse events have been as expected.